tencentyun/intlcloud-documents/product_new/存储产品中心/对象存储/API文档/Bucket接口/访问控制（acl）/GET Bucket acl_intl_en.md

 ## Description

-This API (GET Bucket acl) is used to get the access control list (ACL) of a bucket.
-The requester of this API should have permission to write ACL to the bucket.
+This API is used to get the access control list (ACL) of a bucket.
+To make this request, you need to have the permission to read the ACL of the bucket.

 ## Request